-We’ve also come up with 27 of the most promising business ideas for small towns.
+We’ve also come up with 27 of the most promising potential business ideas for small towns.
 So read on below and thank us later.

 1. Coffee Shop and Bar